foldl/mimicsocks/README.md

 Data put into the local end will be transmitted to the remote end secretly and magically.
 Once data arrives at the remote end, it is served by a data handler.
-Mimicsocks has two handlers:
+Mimicsocks has three handlers:

 * A simple socks4/4a/5 proxy